-- a) Will not result in unacceptable traffic movements that generate increased levels of noise, fumes, smell or other harmful disturbance to residential properties including the need for additional parking which cannot be catered for within the curtilage of the property; - b) Will not generate a need for parking that cannot be adequately catered for. - c) Is of a scale appropriate to the needs of the locality and conveniently accessible for residents of the village wishing to walk or cycle; - d) Takes into full account the needs of disabled people.
+- a) Will not result in unacceptable traffic movements that generate increased levels of noise, fumes, smell or other harmful disturbance to residential properties; - b) Will not generate a need for parking that cannot be adequately catered for within the curtilage of the property or in nearby off-road locations. - c) Is of a scale appropriate to the needs of the locality and conveniently accessible for residents of the village wishing to walk or cycle; - d) Takes into full account the needs of disabled people.